softchris/azure-book/azure-functions.md

 ## Scales and billed only when processing work
 Serverless computing helps solve the allocation problem by scaling up or down automatically, and you're only billed when your function is processing work

+## Stateless logic
+Stateless functions are great candidates for serverless compute; function instances are created and destroyed on demand.
+If state is required, it can be stored in an associated storage service.